By Ken Marsh

 Spruce grouse – Mixed spruce and birch forests are prime habitat for spruce grouse; however, you may find these ubiquitous birds anywhere from sea-level muskegs to sub-alpine spruce thickets.
 In the fall, spruce grouse are especially drawn to high-bush cranberries and blueberries.
 Most other types of berries and wild rosehips are also eaten in the fall, as are all types of insects.
 Spruce grouse eat spruce needles in the winter, which gives their flesh a pungent, sprucey flavor late in the season; birds taken before October are the best eating.
 Spruce grouse hold well for pointing dogs and are easily worked with flushers.

-Blue grouse – Southeast’s blue grouse can be hunted in subalpine, timber-line areas around Petersburg and the mainland south of Gustavus.
+Sooty grouse – Southeast’s sooty grouse can be hunted in subalpine, timber-line areas around Petersburg and the mainland south of Gustavus.
 Oddly, these big upland game birds — the state’s largest grouse, weighing up to 3 1/2 pounds — are not found on Prince of Wales Island.
-Regionally called “hooters,” blue grouse are often stalked in the spring by hunters who follow the hooting sounds made by male blue grouse to attract mates.
+Regionally called “hooters,” sooty grouse are often stalked in the spring by hunters who follow the hooting sounds made by male grouse to attract mates.

 Sharp-tailed grouse – Sharp-tailed grouse are found in Interior Alaska in the Yukon, upper Koyukuk, upper Kuskokwim, Tanana and Copper River valleys.
 They’re generally found in more open country – burns, barley fields, and open taiga.
 Burns and fields created by farming, such as those in the Delta area, are good places to find them.
 Sharptails feed on insects until frosts make them unavailable later in the season, and berries throughout the fall.
 They also feed on the buds of willow and aspen in the winter.
 Hunters can cover a lot of ground searching for sharp-tailed grouse; a good dog can save hunters a significant amount of time and effort.